 Another option is to use Facebook.
 You can search in two different ways:

-this method will only provide you with a specific person, if that person has registered the number in their account, and has allowed this information to be viewed by the public.
+By number: this method will only provide you with a specific person if that person has registered the number in their account and has allowed this information to be viewed by the public.
 The good news is that any publications where the number has been mentioned will be shown.
-This may give a little more information about the caller’s whereabouts and intentions.
+This may give more information about the caller’s whereabouts and intentions.

-If we were lucky with our Google search and have found a name, we can now search on Facebook to gather much more information about that person (you can also try Twitter, LinkedIn and any other platform you can think of).
+By name: If we were lucky with our Google search and have found a name, we can now search on Facebook to gather much more information about that person (you can also try Twitter, LinkedIn, and any other platform you can think of).

-Once we have saved the mystery number in our contacts, we can also try to find the person through Instagram, with the ‘Discover People’
+Once we have saved the mystery number in our contacts, we can also try to find the person through Instagram with the ‘Discover People’ feature.

-On the other hand, there also databases where information is added by users themselves.
+On the other hand, there are also databases where users themselves add information.
 Arguably this information is more effective if the number you are looking for had previously called others and been reported as spam.
-They all work in a very similar way: just enter the number in the search engine and press Enter.
+They all work similarly: just enter the number in the search engine and press Enter.
 An excellent example of this is: Who Called for the US or UK.

 With Caller ID